lukstafi/navi-parens/README.md

 # navi-parens README

-This is the README for your extension "navi-parens".
-It provides structured code navigation similar to what's available in Emacs.
+Navi Parens is a Visual Studio Code extension that provides structured code navigation similar to what's available in Emacs.
 Over time it might also include some other functionality and configuration that I find useful.

 ## Features